bwogit/CI_PP4_Caiman_Cove/README.md

  | Click 'Book' link in the navbar | Form is available | Works as expected |

 - Acceptance Criteria
+ - There is a dedicated page or section for making reservations.
+ - On the reservation page, I can select a date and time for my booking.
+ - The available time slots are clearly displayed, and I can choose from them.

 <details><summary>Show document</summary>
 <img src="docs/testing/user_story_5.jpg">